 The following operating systems will be tested with a baseline installation of the operating system.
-The latest service pack/update available at start of the test run will be tested.
+The latest service pack or update available at the time of testing is used.

 - Microsoft Windows 2000 Server

 - Red Hat Linux 3.0 32-bit

 - Red Hat Linux 3.0 64-bit Edition

 - SuSE Linux Enterprise Server 9 32-bit

 - SuSE Linux Enterprise Server 9 64-bit Edition